Big Fat Lies Women Tell Themselves Part II

 Watch your habits; they become character.

 Watch your character; for it becomes your destiny.”
-(Upanishads.)

-Big Fat Lies Women Tell Themselves
+Big Fat Lies part II

 It’s the eyes – they follow me everywhere!

-And one of the first ones is to draw your inner critic.
-Well, I took some time to draw mine and I have to say she somewhat creeps me out.
+I took some time to draw mine and I have to say she somewhat creeps me out.
 Here she is.
 I drew her in my journal.

 Being creeped out by my inner critic must be a good thing, because I’m starting to see her as not such a good energy to have around!